Estimated Reading Time: 5 Minutes

 Please try them, with or without salsa Lizano.
 You can always go back to the Virginia ham if you don’t like them next year.

-Buen provecho y Feliz Navidad.
+Buen provecho y feliz Navidad.

 Food photo created by lookstudio – www.freepik.com and Image by KamranAydinov on Freepik